OKKeissen/VRC_Avatar_Docs/README.md

 # Introduction

 This site serves as a host for documentation related to the VRChat assets I created, as well as general tutorials and guides on avatar customization.
-It should benefit those who wish to personalize their avatars, especially begineers.
+It should benefit those who wish to personalize their avatars, especially beginners.

 Please read the [Disclaimer](docs/0.md) before you proceed any further.
 Thank you!